OthmanDaoud/Js-introduction/README.md

 # Js-introduction

 # What did I do in this repo?
-I did 6 exrsicese to learn more about JavaScript.
+I did 6 exrsiceses to learn more about JavaScript.

 ## Ex1:
 Evaluate 11 diffrent equation using Cosole.log